 }

-ccube.cpp (1).
-The first C-string solution uses indexing to test for single characters.
-This version is the most simple and likely the most efficient.
+The first C-string solution uses indexing, as illustrated in the palindrome example, to test for single characters.
+The solution is straightforward and efficient.

 #include <iostream>